PhilipSCA/philanderson-co-uk/james/learning/business.md

 Commission - Being paid a % of sale you made
-CV - Curriculum Vitae - Document for qualification External influence - Factors/Changes outside a business making a difference
+CV - Curriculum Vitae - Document for qualification External influence - Factors/Changes outside a business making a difference Aims - Long term goals you try to achieve
+Objectives - Clear, measureable goals where success/failure is clear to see.
+Survival - To not fail in a set amount of time (a year) Profit - To gain money and not be in debt
+Sales - Make as many sales as possible
+Market share - % of sales against other businesses in the same industry Financial security - Covered all your expenses and have money saved.
 ```

 ### 2.3 - Making Operational Decisions
 ```
 Batch production - Large quantities, often follow a trend and use automation